danielglista/Alumni-Database/README.md

 ### Running Server

-To start the server use `node app` or use `npm start` for live refreshing.
+To start the server use `node app` or use `npm start` for live refreshing. <br>
+The server will run on port 5000 by default.

 *note: The credentials for the database are private, so cloned repos will not be able to access any database functionality.*